Wang-Qi-group/lab/docs/members/README.md

   ---

   Yiyang Liu received the B.Eng. degree in Computer Science and Technology from Southern University of Science and Technology in 2020.

-His research interests is Privacy Compute.
+  His research interest is Privacy Compute.

   [[More Information](/members/liuyiyang.md)]